Essential loops in taut ideal triangulations: Background

-A \emph{taut angle structure} on $\calT$ is an assignment of dihedral angles, zero or $\pi$, to each edge of each model tetrahedron in $\calT$.
+A \emph{taut angle structure} on $\calT$ is an assignment of dihedral angles, zero or $\pi$, to each model edge in $\calT$.
 The assignment is required to obey two conditions.
 The \emph{edge equalities} state that, for an edge $e \in \calT^{(1)}$, the sum of the dihedral angles of its models is $2\pi$.
-The \emph{triangle equalities} state that, for a vertex of a model tetrahedron, the sum of the dihedral angles of the three adjacent edges is $\pi$.
+The \emph{triangle equalities} state that, for any model vertex, the sum of the dihedral angles of the three adjacent model edges is $\pi$.
 We say that the tetrahedra of $\calT^{(3)}$ are \emph{taut}.
 See \reffig{TautTet}.

 We deduce that every taut tetrahedron has four edges with dihedral angle zero.
-We call the union of the four edges the \emph{equator} of the taut tetrahedron.
+We call the union of these four edges the \emph{equator} of the taut tetrahedron.

 Suppose now that $e$ is an edge of $\calT^{(1)}$.
 There are exactly two model edges for $e$ with angle $\pi$; all others are zero.
 Obeying these dihedral angles, we isotope the two-skeleton $\calT^{(2)}$ to obtain a smooth \emph{branched surface} $\calB$.
 See \reffig{TautEdge}.
 Some references would call $\calB$ a non-generic branched surface without vertices.
 See for example~\cite[Section~6.3]{Calegari07}.